 Here are a few other benefits of customer journey mapping that you can achieve by simply brainstorming and creating customer journey maps.

-• It helps to focus on inbound marketing
+Focus on inbound marketing

 Rather than searching for customers through outbound marketing, companies can use inbound marketing to let customers find them.